ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 flight tasks: use placement new to reduce memory overhead and the need for dynamic allocations
-message: flight tasks: use placement new to reduce memory overhead and the need for dynamic allocations

 In addition, we will need some shared data structure for the uorb subscriptions.